 Compact Fluorescent Lamp (CFL) penetration studies completed in 2010 by the DOE indicate a significant remaining potential for energy savings in NJ homes from switching incandescent lamps to CFLs.
 In 2011 the Program will continue to offer incentives to manufacturers and/or retailers to mark down the retail prices of eligible efficient lighting products.
 The Program will offer incentives for ENERGY STAR qualified Solid State Lighting (SSL) products for specific lighting applications beginning in 2011.
 Incentives will be applied to eligible products (up to a mutually negotiated volume) sold by participating New Jersey retailers during promotional periods.
 Incentives will vary by type of product, based on negotiations with manufacturers and/or retailers.
-Based on experience with the 2010 initiatives and regional promotions for qualifying SSL fixtures, the 2011 mark down incentives will be in the range of \$0.50 - \$0.70 per standard CFL, \$2.00-\$3.00 per specialty CFL and \$10.00-\$30.00 per energy efficient light fixture, including qualifying SSL fixtures.
-In a change for 2011, the program will evaluate proposals that prioritize differential retail price incentives for the most common, most easily available, regularly lowest price CFLs.
+Based on experience with the 2010 initiatives and regional promotions for qualifying SSL fixtures, the 2011 mark down incentives will be in the range of \$0.60 - \$0.75 per standard CFL, \$2.00-\$3.00 per specialty CFL and \$10.00-\$30.00 per energy efficient light fixture, including qualifying SSL fixtures.
+In a change for 2011, the program will look to differentiate retail price incentives for the most common, most easily available, regularly lowest price CFLs with retailer and manufacturer partners that offer a clear distinction in the promotion of the NJCEP.
 Additionally, the program will look to pilot a market lift approach with select retailers in order to accelerate the market adoption of CFLs, SSL and other high efficiency lighting products.